clement-sciascia/docs/pages/cloud/dedicated/vrack_change_zone_announce/guide.en-gb.md

 ---
-title: 'Change the announcement of an IP block in vRack'
+title: Change the announcement of an IP block in vRack
 slug: change-anouncement-ip-block-vrack
 excerpt: 'Learn how to change the announcement of an IP block in vRack'
 section: vRack